Gardner-BinfLab/Razor/README.md

                         Check for cleavage site upto this residue.
 Default: 80 -n NCORES, --ncores NCORES
                         Number of cores to use.
 Default: 1/4 of total cores.
+  -q QUIET, --quiet QUIET
+                        Do not show warnings. (yes/no).
+Default: yes

 (c) Authors
 ```